What does it mean to exercise "conscientious objection"?

 - By: CHAAR, Betty (The University of Sydney, Australia)

 Conscientious objection is the refusal to perform a legal role or responsibility because of personal beliefs.
 In health care, conscientious objection involves practitioners not providing certain treatments to their patients, based on reasons of morality or "conscience."
 This has been a contentious issue in the provision of healthcare services and..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.